moscolitos/Pong_Game_Pygame/README.md

-# Pong Game with Pygame
+# Pong Game with Pygame using OOP
 This project is an implementation of the classic Pong game using Python and Pygame.
 It features a simple AI that moves the paddle in response to the ball's position, and a difficulty selector in the main menu.

 ## Getting Started